 One visible effect of the competition is that several retailers have recently switched credit card issuers.
 USAA Bank switched from MasterCard to Visa.
 In 2015, the wholesale giant Costco announced the switch from American Express to Visa because American Express would not agree to the increased benefits Costco was going to introduce.
 Just from these two new accounts, Visa’s market share received a healthy boost in 2016.
 Just as consumers are switching credit cards, merchants and banks are swapping their partnerships as well to maintain and secure their growing consumer followings.

 Another reason for the fierce competition is the relatively untapped Millennial generation, as only 35% own a credit card.
-In August 2016, Chase showed the industry the untapped eagerness of millennials waiting for a credit card that offered a plethora of benefits when it launched the Chase Sapphire Reserve, a premium travel credit card with an annual fee of $450.
-But, it came with a sign-up bonus worth $1,500 in travel rewards, an annual $300 travel credit, and airport lounge access to name a few perks.
+In August 2016, Chase showed the industry the untapped eagerness of millennials waiting for a credit card that offered a plethora of benefits when it launched the Chase Sapphire Reserve, a premium travel credit card.
 Chase met its first-year sales goal for the Sapphire Reserve almost immediately.